donmckenna/scully-docs-navlist-redesign/README.md

 - Some pages don't have an **installation** heading, some don't need an **interface**.
 - But the goal was to have a consistent, hierarchical list of headings / blocks, which individual pages can remove and add where appropriate, to keep the sub-sub-structures of the site as linearly similar and predictable as possible.

+#### Home page
+- More consolidation of similar phrases, and simplification of possible directions a user could take.
+- The "features" section resizes to its content / doesn't cut off its description text.
+- "Guides" and "Create a blog" buttons seem to be broken links on the current site.
+These were fixed here too.
+- Footer hopefully has more contrast and is more readable.
+- "Custom" icon for "Best of both worlds", attempting to indicate the fact that Scully solves the issue of SEO for Angular.

 ## Issues